Patfarmurs/Mobile-portfolio/README.md

 Portfolio set-up Mobile first

 > Description the project.
-Profetional Portfolio using HTML and CSS
+Professional Portfolio using HTML and CSS

 ## Built With
 HTML & CSS